Probing the Knowledge Boundary: An Interactive Agentic Framework for Deep Knowledge Extraction: Experiments

 \paragraph{Models and Domains.} We utilize the Llama-3.1 family (8B, 70B, and 405B Instruct) for cross-scale analysis to ensure architectural consistency.
 For the RL fine-tuning study, we employ Qwen 2.5-7B Instruct (general-purpose) and Qwen 2.5-7B Coder (RL-tuned for code generation).
 For the cross-series comparison, we evaluate three $\sim$7B models from different organizations: Llama-3.1-8B (Meta/US), Qwen-2.5-7B (Alibaba/CN), and DeepSeek-R1-Distill-7B (reasoning-enhanced via knowledge distillation).

 We select three domains from ICML's official topic taxonomy to ensure relevance to the target venue: (1) Deep Learning (engineering-focused, code-adjacent), (2) Machine Learning Systems (systems-focused, code-adjacent), and (3) Probabilistic Methods (theory-focused, non-code).
-For the specialization experiment (\S\ref{sec:rl_finetuning}), Deep Learning and Machine Learning Systems serve as target domains (aligned with the Coder model's training objective), while Probabilistic Methods serves as a non-target domain to assess knowledge distribution shift.
+For the specialization experiment (\S\ref{sec:rl_finetuning}), Deep Learning and ML Systems serve as target domains (aligned with the Coder model's training objective), while Probabilistic Methods serves as a non-target domain to probe out-of-distribution knowledge shift under RL specialization.